szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Adding Values to an Array

-To add a new value to the end of an array, we use the `push()` method.
-This method takes a single value and adds it to the end of the array.
+To add a new value to the end of an array, we use the `push()` method. __Methods__ are utilized with _dot notation_, and act upon whatever object or value (in the case below, an array) you specify.
+The `push()` method takes a single value and adds it to the end of the array.

 ```JavaScript
 var myArray = [1, 2, 'dog', true, [1, 2, 3]];